gideonibemerejr/SEI-CC-2/work/w01/d2/03-js-functions-and-scope.md

 })();
 ```
 **? - Why does this construct virtually prevent variables and functions from being created in the global scope?**

-One day, when _modules_ are fully implemented in JavaScript, we won't have to screw around with IIFE's :)

 ##### Block Scope